Superrehtard/old_diaspora_wiki/Feature:-Groups.md

 * Likewise, owner(s) should have a mechanism to retire the group.

 Lesser concerns would be how long group posts exist & are searchable?
-During development of a group mechanism there might be 'beta' constraints, on maximum group size, eg.  Export conversations.
-Fork groups or merge groups.
-Group image gallery, events calendar, etc.
+During beta development of a group mechanism there might be constraints, on maximum group size, eg.  Exporting conversations.
+Forking or merging groups.
+Group pages, image gallery, events calendar, etc.

 As others have mentioned, a group would be a distinct entity or data type, from a pod or seed/user/member (sharing some properties).